Implementation of model predictive control for tracking in embedded systems using a sparse extended ADMM algorithm: Introduction

-This paper seeks a similar result, but for a more intricate MPC formulation than the ones discussed in the two previously cited papers.
-This MPC formulation, known as \textit{MPC for tracking} (MPCT) \cite{Ferramosca_A_2009} has several advantages over standard MPC formulations that make it especially attractive for its implementation in embedded systems.
-For instance, it offers significantly larger domains of attraction than standard MPC formulations with the same prediction horizon, which is useful in embedded systems since the use of smaller prediction horizons reduces the computational and memory footprint of the controller.
-Additionally, it provides recursive feasibility even in the event of a sudden reference change~\cite{Limon_A_2008}.
+The references on embedded MPC provided above, as well as most publications in this field, deal with standard MPC formulations, presenting efficient ways to solve them.
+In this paper, however, we are concerned with providing an efficient solver for a more intricate linear MPC formulation known as \textit{MPC for tracking} (MPCT) \cite{Ferramosca_A_2009}, which has several advantages over standard MPC formulations that makes it especially attractive for its implementation in embedded systems.
+For instance, it offers a significantly larger domain of attraction than standard MPC formulations with the same prediction horizon, which is useful in embedded systems since the use of smaller prediction horizons reduces the computational and memory footprint of the controller.
+Additionally, it provides recursive feasibility even in the event of a sudden reference change \cite{Limon_A_2008}.

 However, these advantages come at the cost of a slightly more complicated QP problem due to the inclusion of additional decision variables.
-Specifically, this results in a QP problem whose structure cannot be exploited following the method in \cite{Krupa_TCST_20} due to the Hessian of the QP problem no longer being block diagonal.
-Instead, we propose the use of the \textit{extended} ADMM (EADMM) algorithm \cite{Cai_EADMM_2017}, which allows us to recover the patterns that enable the development of a sparse and memory efficient implementation of the algorithm by using a similar approach to the one taken in \cite{Krupa_TCST_20}.
-In particular, we recover the property of linear memory growth with respect to the prediction horizon.
+In this paper we propose a sparse solver for MPCT based on the \textit{extended} ADMM (EADMM) algorithm \cite{Cai_EADMM_2017}.
+The use of this algorithm leads to sparse matrices whose simple structure can be efficiently exploited to attain a computationally and memory efficient implementation following a similar approach to the one used in \cite{Krupa_TCST_20}, but for a more intricate MPC formulation.
+In particular, we avoid representing the sparse matrices using the typical sparse-matrix representations (e.g., \textit{compressed sparse column}).

-Additionally, this paper includes the description of a warmstart procedure, taken from \cite{Paternain_CDC_2019}, that can also be implemented sparsely and which can provide a significant reduction in the number of iterations.
-We also provide some preliminary numerical results on the performance of the proposed algorithm and the potential benefits of the warmstart procedure.
+We showcase the benefits of the proposed solver by comparing it to other ADMM-based approaches to control a simulated ball and plate system.
+Additionally, the results of its implementation in a Rapsberry Pi to control a two-wheeled inverted pendulum robot have been reported in \cite{Krupa_ECC_21_arXiv}, providing further evidence of its good performance.

+The proposed solver is part of the Matlab toolbox ``SPCIES: Suite of Predictive Controllers for Industrial Embedded Systems'' \cite{Spcies}, available at \url{https://github.com/GepocUS/Spcies}.